 When the time comes to change, or better define, job levels within your company, there are a few key steps you should take:

-Once you have drafted a new level system using the above steps, it's imperative that you seek feedback from other professionals in the organization.
-This feedback should come from people at the highest levels and potentially from stakeholders.
-It also never hurts to ask mid-level managers, and even some intermediate-level employees for their feedback.
-Take their opinions seriously, and make as many revisions as necessary before you and your organization are satisfied with the new structural outline.
+Once you’ve drafted a new level system using the above steps, seek feedback from higher-ups and potentially mid-level managers and intermediate-level employees.
+Take their opinions into consideration and make revisions until you and your organization are satisfied with the new structural outline.

-With your job level structure in place, you can begin to analyze information you’ve tracked to understand how much you are paying within certain levels and bands in your organization.
-You can also use real-time compensation data to help you layer that information to benchmark if your offering is competitive in the market.
-Then, because you're benchmarking your own team’s information, the levels and bands data, you now have actionable data to make informed pay decisions.
+With your job level structure in place, you can analyze the information you’ve tracked to understand how much you’re paying within certain levels and bands.
+You can also use real-time compensation data to benchmark whether your offering is competitive in the market.
+Then, because you're benchmarking your own team’s information (the levels and bands data), you now have actionable data to make informed pay decisions.

-Furthermore, the insights and data will enable you to make competitive offers to candidates, while also allowing you to communicate compensation philosophy more transparently with existing employees.
+Furthermore, the data will enable you to make competitive offers to candidates and communicate your company’s compensation philosophy more transparently with current employees.

 Structure Helps Your Job Classifications Succeed

-It can feel overwhelming to overhaul your existing job classification structure, or to simply tweak it here and there, but making a few intentional and logical changes to the employee level structure can make a world of difference throughout the whole organization.
+It can feel overwhelming to overhaul your existing job classification structure or even just make a few tweaks, but implementing some intentional and logical changes can make a world of difference throughout the organization.

-Employees will feel more confident that they are being fairly compensated, they will have a better understanding of what is expected of them.
-Plus, they may begin to try to level up within the company.
+Employees will feel more confident that they’re fairly compensated and better understand what’s expected of them.
+Plus, they’ll have more motivation to level up within the company.